 You are playing in a live $1/$2 poker game.
 You are first to act UTG and look down at your hand.
 Do you know which hands you’ll play from UTG?
 Which hands will you fold?
-Are you going to open-limp at all?
+Will you open-limp at all?

 Let’s discuss crafting an UTG range that makes you profit, while figuring out when to play tighter AND looser – including the key variables that most players overlook.